 Log in to WalkMe using your organization's credentials.
 The exact login mechanism may depend on your WalkMe plan, and the sign-in mechanism used.
 You may have corporate SSO such as Azure AD, GSuite, or Okta along with multi-factor authentication.
 Once you have successfully logged-in you can find the API Key and API Secret as mentioned below in Step 3.

 Once you have granted access to Quolum, WalkMe is going to send you back to Quolum's page in Step 1, where you started.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your WalkMe Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.